ferant2406/HPEnvyx360-15fh0xxx-Fedora/README.md

 Fan profile using NBFC
 ----------------------
-[ACPI Platform Prifle](https://docs.kernel.org/userspace-api/sysfs-platform_profile.html) does not work on my system, which results in the fans not working.
+[ACPI Platform Prifle](https://docs.kernel.org/userspace-api/sysfs-platform_profile.html) does not work on my system, resulting in the fans not working correctly.
 To solve this issue, we can use custom fan curves with the help of Notebook Fan Control.

 - First you need to install the `acpi_call` and `acpi_ec` module:

+Clone the `acpi_call` repository:
 ```
 $ git clone https://github.com/mkottman/acpi_call.git # Clone repository
 $ cd acpi_call